whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 * No running Tale instances

 * [ ] General
-1. Launch (Copy and Run) the Ligo Tale and wait for the instance to start
+1. On "Public Tales", click "Run" on LIGO tale (Copy on Launch)
+1. Select "Run Tale" to start the instance
 1. Confirm you are redirected to the Run page
    1. Confirm that the Run panel displays the Tale icon, title, and author
    1. Confirm that the Run page displays the Interact, Files, Metadata tabs
+   1. Confirm that Interact tab is displayed by default
+   1. Confirm notification panel displays and progression is correct
 1. Select the "..." menu.
    1. Confirm that menu options exist for "Rebuild Tale", "Restart Tale", "Save Tale Version", "Duplicate Tale", "Publish Tale", "Export Tale", "Connect to Git Repository..."
-   1. Confirm that the "Read the docs" link displays https://wholetale.readthedocs.io/en/stable/users_guide/run.html in a new tab or window
+   1. Confirm that the "Read the docs" link displays https://wholetale.readthedocs.io/en/latest/users_guide/run.html in a new tab or window (stable is for production)
-   1. Confirm that the "View Fullscren" link displays the Run panel in full screen
+   1. Confirm that the "View Fullscreen" link displays the Run panel in full screen

 * [ ] Interact tab
 1. Select the "Interact" tab